hdShang/arxiv-daily/docs/cs-RO/2025-11-10/papers/251106801v1-vision-aided-online-a-path-planning-for-efficient-and-safe-navigatio.md

 ---
 layout: default
-title: Vision-Aided Online A* Path Planning for Efficient and Safe Navigation of Service Robots
+title: "Vision-Aided Online A* Path Planning for Efficient and Safe Navigation of Service Robots"
 ---

 # Vision-Aided Online A* Path Planning for Efficient and Safe Navigation of Service Robots